 Puerto Peñasco we continued in that tradition.

-We started our crustacean consumption at The Point, an interesting establishment that is not on the water as much as it's literally out IN the water.
+We started our crustacean consumption at the Point, an interesting establishment that is not on the water as much as it's out in the water.
 At least until low tide.

 To round out our "snack," the Point's chili relleno, a pablano pepper stuffed with shrimp and white cheese, was spot-on spicy, ooey-gooey, muy, muy bueno.

 The next day, after scouting about town, we returned to the waterfront.
 Large bodies of water seem to have a magnetic effect on us.
 As do the delicacies that dwell there.Click here to see Mexican cuisine in the Yucatan!